 Continuing Care – What Comes Next?

-At Delta, we understand the courage required to take the first step of enrolling in a treatment program.
-We also know that once you develop confidence in the program, the thought of moving to a different program can cause anxiety.
+At Delta, we understand the courage required to take the first step of enrolling in treatment care.
+We also know that once you develop confidence in a rehab center, the thought of moving to a different treatment option can cause anxiety.
 That is why we provide two outpatient options to help you continue your progress.
-Our Partial Hospitalization Program (PHP) is similar in intensity to the inpatient program, although you sleep at home.
+Our Partial Hospitalization Program (PHP) is similar in intensity to the inpatient treatment, although you sleep at home.
 PHP meets Monday through Friday, for 20 hours a week.
 Our Intensive Outpatient Program (IOP) provides more intensive services than traditional outpatient therapy.
 IOP holds sessions 3 times a week, for 12 hours per week.